on April 15, 2021 (last modified on July 6, 2022) • 25 minute read

 What tips did the agencies with the longest histories have to share with you?

 Content dominates the digital marketing industry, as you can see from the responses we got across agency experience groups.
 But, you have to put as much care into your organization’s content marketing as you do your clients’ to get more leads.

 Amber Reed-Johnson discovered that diversifying Giraffe Social Media’s content gave them the growth boost they needed.
 After they started a weekly social media podcast, it “improved our engagement on socials and enhanced our image as industry-leaders in social media marketing.”

 If you decide to expand your content range, add content based on what your audience wants.
 By rooting your choices in audience research, you’ll have a higher chance of conversions and save time on testing different content formats.
 After all, when we asked marketing professionals how to get content ideas, their answers all had one thing in common — your audience.

 “The agencies that I have seen have the best results are ones that have had strong relationships and been quick to understand where their customer needs have shifted in their focus over the course of the last year, Subsector’s Jessica Gregson observes.
 Gregson names plenty of examples, such as clients that changed their business models to adapt to the pandemic.
 They trace these successes back to “carrying out research and being happy to have candid (and sometimes uncomfortable) conversations with their customers.”

-Since client needs change over time, you’ll need to keep track of them and adjust your services to meet them.
+Since client needs change over time, you’ll need to keep track of them using a client dashboard software and adjust your services to meet them.
 This principle can also apply to potential clients, as you’ll learn from NetBlazon’s Susan Petracco.